Crisis management is in place following flooding in Auckland. More information.

 (iv) 240-credit Master's degrees will be awarded with First Class Honours, Second Class Honours Division I, Second Class Honours Division II or a pass.
 To qualify for the award of honours, 240-credit Master's degrees must be completed within two years of first enrolling for full-time study or within five years of first enrolling for part-time study.

-(v) These periods may, in special circumstances, be amended/extended by the Academic Board.
-The Academic Board may also in special circumstances permit students to suspend their programme of studies for an approved period.
+(v) These periods may, in special circumstances, be amended/extended by the Pro Vice-Chancellor (or delegate).
+The Pro Vice-Chancellor (or delegate) may also in special circumstances permit students to suspend their programme of studies for an approved period.

 (a) 60-credit Postgraduate Certificates must be completed within a maximum of two years.